NalinDalal/modheshwari/README.md

 - API Gateway routes the registration request to the Backend
 - Process the request;
 - interacts with the Payment Gateway;
-- store in DB A confirmation notification is sent to the user via Email/SMS.
+- store in DB.
+A confirmation notification is sent to the user via Email/SMS.

 Head if gets changed then the privilegs must also be transferred